athms/reproducible-modelling/README.md

 ├── pyproject.toml     <- Lists all dependencies
 ├── README.md          <- This README file.
 ├── data/
-|    └──               <- A copy of the handwritten digit dataset provided by sklearn
+|    └──               <- A copy of the handwritten digit dataset provided by scikit-learn
 |
 ├── results/
 |    ├── estimates/